-*This article was last updated on April 17, 2024.*
+*This article was last updated on April 23, 2024*

 Lyme disease is an extremely comprehensive subject.
 This disease has been vastly overlooked by our government(s) and health authorities for decades.
-Anyone who is diagnosed with this debilitating illness quickly finds themselves submersed in the most controversial diseases of our time.
+Anyone who is diagnosed with this debilitating illness quickly finds themselves submersed in one of the most controversial diseases of our time.
 From diagnostics and protocols, to the treatment of Lyme disease, our mainstream medical system is sadly ignorant.
 I was diagnosed with Lyme disease in January of 2019 after a decade of health issues.
 I was mortified when I began researching this illness, not unlike the countless others who were diagnosed before me.
 I was no longer proud of our Canadian medical system.

 The revelation of what has been left to happen in our country with respect to this disease will haunt you.
 It is borderline criminal.
 Lyme disease will undoubtedly leave the blackest of marks in our country’s history.
 As a Canadian I feel we have had every opportunity to do better, to learn from the experiences of our neighbors in the US and the rest of the world.
 Sadly, we have not.
 Leaders in government and health have grossly failed Canadians.

 This is a brief summary of some of my research.
 It has been compiled and documented to help others navigate a broken medical system.
-If I have been successful at getting you to research this disease yourself or getting you to question your doctor’s opinions, then I have succeeded at what I have set out to do.
+If I have been successful in getting you to research this disease yourself or getting you to question your doctor’s opinions, then I have succeeded at what I have set out to do.

 This disease, in my last four years prior to diagnosis, slowly began robbing me of quality of life.
 So slow, in fact, that I questioned my own mind.
 If I had not received an accurate diagnosis I am sure by now I would be bedridden, all the while not being able to explain why a once healthy, passionate individual didn’t have enough energy to function day-to-day and didn’t want to do anything.